Algebraic Varieties and Automorphic Functions: Products of Varieties

-From this and the fact that for a given $x \in \Omega$, the map $\pi_x: \Gamma \bs G(\R)^+ \to \Gamma \bs \Omega$ by $\pi_x(g) = g \cdot x$ is closed, we can now describe the image of a totally geodesic subvariety of $X^+$ in $S$.
+From this and the fact that for a given $x \in \Omega$, the map $\pi_x: \Gamma \bs G(\R)^+ \to \Gamma \bs \Omega$ by $\pi_x(g) = g \cdot x$ is closed, we can now describe the image of a totally geodesic subvariety of $\Omega$ in $S$.

-\begin{cor} Let $Z \subset \Omega$ be totally geodesic so that $Z = F(\R)^+ x$ and let $H = MT(F)$.
+\begin{cor} Let $Z \subset \Omega$ be totally geodesic so that $Z = F(\R)^+ x$ and let $H = \mathrm{MT}(F)$.
 Then the Euclidean closure of $q(Z)$ in $S$ is $\Gamma \bs \Gamma H(\R)^+ \cdot x$. \end{cor}

 In general, this closure is a real analytic subset that need not be an algebraic variety.
-However, if we take its Zariski closure, we will get a weakly special subvariety \cite{Ull18}.
+However, if we take the Zariski closure of $q(Z)$, we will get a weakly special subvariety \cite[Theorem 1.2]{Ull18}.